 Do you have a favorite winter weather animal?
 The arctic fox?
 Big lumbering polar bear?
 Waddling penguin?
 All of the adorable fluffy creatures are one of the best times about this time of year.
 And this snowy owl craft portrays one of the absolute most beautiful creatures on the planet.
-Though this rendering is more adorable than regal.
+Though this owl craft for kids rendering is more adorable than regal.
 Happy crafting!

 SUPPLIES FROM THE BAG